-A. The powers of the department include, but are not limited to:

-Licensing and supervising homeless and transient shelters in all areas of the municipality.

-2. Coordinating and developing policies, programs, and planning related to licensure and operation of homeless and transient shelters regulated by this chapter.

-3. Publishing and adopting guidance consistent with the provisions of this chapter and supportive to facilitate compliance and the quality of shelter services regulated by this chapter.

-4. Publishing and adopting rules and regulations reasonable and necessary to carry out the purposes and provisions of this chapter.
+- A. The powers of the department include, but are not limited to: - 1.
+Licensing and monitoring for compliance [supervising] homeless and transient shelters in all areas of the municipality. - 2.
+Coordinating and developing policies, programs, and planning related to licensure and operation of homeless and transient shelters regulated by this chapter. - 3.
+Publishing and adopting guidance consistent with the provisions of this chapter and supportive to facilitate compliance and the quality of shelter services regulated by this chapter. - 4.
+Publishing and adopting rules and regulations reasonable and necessary to carry out the purposes and provisions of this chapter.